JiriOndrusek/spring-boot-camel-teiid/README.md

 performing different paths depending on the result of each query.

 This quickstart assumes that the Teiid server is already running on Openshift (or Kubernetes) with the example `Portfolio` virtual database deployed.
-One simple way to run a Teiid server and deploy the `Portfolio` virtual database is following the documentation of the JDV xPaaS image for Openshift related to the `datavirt63-basic-s2i` template.
+One simple way to run a Teiid server and deploy the `Portfolio` virtual database is following the documentation of the [JDV xPaaS image for Openshift](https://access.redhat.com/documentation/en-us/red_hat_jboss_data_virtualization/6.4/html/red_hat_jboss_data_virtualization_for_openshift) related to the `datavirt64-basic-s2i` template.

 During the JDV server creation, the username and password fields for the Teiid user should be filled in.
 The same credentials must be used in this quickstart for the properties `teiid.username` and `teiid.password` of the `application.properties` file.